Meal Timing for Beginners: Does When You Eat Actually Matter? — guide

 Intermittent Fasting

-intermittent fasting (IF) protocols — typically 16:8 or similar — are popular cutting tools.
-Research suggests IF produces similar fat loss outcomes to standard dieting when calories are matched.
+Intermittent fasting (IF) protocols — typically 16:8 or similar — are popular cutting tools.
+Research suggests IF produces similar fat loss outcomes to standard dieting when calories are matched (Gu et al. 2022 meta-analysis of 43 RCTs in Frontiers in Nutrition).
 The mechanism is simply that restricting the eating window tends to reduce overall calorie intake.

 IF can be useful if: